Israeli fire again kills Gaza aid-seekers as US envoy meets with hostages' families

 The GHF — backed by millions of dollars in U.S. support — launched in May as Israel sought an alternative to the U.N.-run system, which had safely delivered aid for much of the war but was accused by Israel of allowing Hamas to siphon off supplies.
 Israel has not offered evidence for that claim and the U.N. has denied it.

-From May 27 to July 31, 859 people were killed near GHF sites, according to a United Nations report published Thursday.
+From May 27 to July 31, 859 people were killed near GHF sites, according to a U.N. report Thursday.
 Hundreds more have been killed along the routes of U.N.-led food convoys.
-Hamas-led police once guarded those convoys and went after suspected looters, but Israeli fire targeted the officers.
+Hamas-led police once guarded those convoys, but Israeli fire targeted the officers.

 Airdrops by a Jordan-led coalition — Israel, the UAE, Egypt, France, and Germany — are another approach, though experts say the strategy remains deeply inadequate and even dangerous for people on the ground.